jrmejansen/scipy/README.md

 =====

-A development of delay differential equations solver in SciPy from a fork of version '1.5.0.dev0+912c54c' within the branch *ddeSolver*.
+A development of constant delay differential equations solver in SciPy from a fork of version '1.5.0.dev0+912c54c' within the branch *ddeSolver*.

 The structure of the solver *solve_dde* is derived from that of *solve_ivp* from scipy/integrate._ivp.